Table of Contents

 - Light tens and light boxes

 The jewelry industry is not alien to innovation.
 Over the past years, a lot of tools and technologies have been introduced to the market.
 This innovation has even extended to jewelry photography.
-For instance, Picup Media’s GemLightbox, an all-in-one-jewelry photography solution, was designed to make jewelry photography simple and convenient — so simple and straightforward that you can capture studio-quality images with just a click of a button using your smartphone.
+For instance, Picup Media’s GemLightbox, an all-in-one jewelry photography solution, was designed to make jewelry photography simple and convenient — so straightforward that you can capture studio-quality images with just a click of a button using your smartphone.

 - Jewelry Videos